robert-cleric/test_rebase/readme.md

 I am adding text from home
-Adding some text to cause another conflict from home Adding some text for feature 3 from work
+This will cause a conflict
-Adding some more stuff from feature 5 from work
+Adding some more stuff from   for sure